-Table 11 below shows the corporation, delivered capacity, committed funds, and dollars dispersed, which includes adjustments based on CAISO's T+70B settlement true-up.
+Table 10 below shows the corporation, delivered capacity, committed funds, and dollars dispersed, which includes adjustments based on CAISO's T+70B settlement true-up.
 The delivered capacity includes contracts of various durations such as monthly and daily contracts.
-Most standard monthly contracts do not cover Sundays and North American Electric Reliability Corporation (NERC) holidays so daily contracts can be used to supplement.
-SW&E staff is still in the process of settling a small number of remaining contracts and expects to use all committed funds.
-An update will be provided in a subsequent report.
+Most standard monthly contracts do not cover Sundays and North American Electric Reliability Corporation (NERC) holidays so daily contracts were used to supplement.